IntelligentTrading/trading/README.md

 This system is proposed to run on a Python/Django/Postgres stack, hosted on Heroku

-### Todo
+### Todo (Tom and Arsèn):

-[ ] how are API auth keys created and used
+- [ ] how are API auth keys created and used
-[ ] more secure way of passing exchange api keys?
+- [ ] more secure way of passing exchange api keys?
-[ ] set requirements for accuracy, dynamic to support small/large portfolios and coins with low volume [ ] estimate expected load on the service
+- [ ] set requirements for accuracy, dynamic to support small/large portfolios and coins with low volume
+- [ ] estimate expected load on the service
-[ ] finalize architecture requirements
+- [ ] finalize architecture requirements

 **Currently In Scope**